ShalomGottesman/TeachHub/README.md

 2. Professor wants to add the same people to many different repositories (such as one or more Teach Assistants, or other professors).
 From the GitHub UI this is a highly repetitive process.
 (See tags: all Add_Collab tags, all Remove_Collab tags, Read_Only)
 3. Professor wants to add many students to one repository that contains starter code for an assignment.
 4. A TA or proffesor who was just invited to many repositories can accept invitations to specified repositories, something that can also be highly repetitive (See the Accept_Invite tag)
+5. Clone many repositories to your computer (See